lahiruz/email-templates/README.md

 ## Samples

+#### Welcome Email

+- This template is designed for the people use wants to trigger email template when they wants to welcome users for their system or portal.

 #### User Rewarding Portal

 - This template is designed for the people use wants to create email templates for user rewarding portal.